DarcInc/gofeedforward/README.md

 See [Backpropagation on Wikipedia](https://en.wikipedia.org/wiki/Backpropagation) for a fairly detailed discussion of the principles of backpropagation.

+Unlike bayesian networks, for example, neural networks provide no explanatory value.
+It is purely an estimator but it is a very good estimator.
+It is capable of estimating both discontinuous and non-differentiable functions.
+There are several different types of networks, but this library focuses on fully connected, feed forward networks with a sigmoid transfer function.

 ## Creating a network
-Creating a network is relatively simple.
+Creating a network using the library is relatively simple.
 The <code>MakeNetwork</code> function creates a network and all its internal layers.
+The internal layers are optional.

 ```golang
 network := MakeNetwork(2, 4, 1)